-76 B Simma, 'From Bilateralism to Community Interest in International Law', in Recueil des Cours (Collected Courses of the Hague Academy of International Law) (Martinus Nijhoff Publishers 1997) 217, 233 (also expressly including environmental protection as a community interest).
-See against consensualism also ICJ, Accordance with international law of the unilateral declaration of independence in respect of Kosovo (Advisory Opinion), Declaration of Judge Simma (speaking out against 'anachronistic, extremely consensualist vision of international law, expressed in the Lotus judgment').
+Nijhoff Publishers 1997) 217, 233 (also expressly including environmental protection as a community interest).
+See against consensualism also ICJ, Accordance with international law of the unilateral declaration of independence in respect of Kosovo (Advisory Opinion) [2010] ICJ Rep 403, Declaration of Judge Simma (speaking out against 'anachronistic, extremely consensualist vision of international law, expressed in the Lotus judgment').
 Also other ICJ judges have not shied away from referring to the 'international community', including in their judicial opinions.
-Former ICJ Judge Mohammed Bedjaoui famously declared in the Nuclear Weapons advisory opinion that '[t]he resolutely positivist, voluntarist approach of international law [...] has been replaced by an objective conception of international law, a law more readily seen as the reflection of a collective juridical conscience and a response to the social necessities of States organised as a community'.
-See ICJ, Legality of Threat or Use of Nuclear Weapons (Advisory Opinion), Declaration of Judge Bedjaoui, ICJ Reports 1996, 1345 (para.
-13).
-Current ICJ Judge Cançado Trindade even has the habit of appending lengthy individual, and often dissenting opinions to ICJ judgments, in which he criticizes the majority for taking the interests of the international community, humanity, or justice insufficiently into account (see, e.g., ICJ, Croatia v Serbia, 2015, diss op Cancado Trindade, para.
+Former ICJ Judge Mohammed Bedjaoui famously declared in the Nuclear Weapons advisory opinion that '[t]he resolutely positivist, voluntarist approach of international law [...] has been replaced by an objective conception of international law, a law more readily seenas the reflection of a collective juridical conscience and a response to the socialnecessities of States organised as a community'.
+See ICJ, Legality of Threat or Use of Nuclear Weapons (Advisory Opinion) [1996] ICJ Rep 226, Declaration of President Bedjaoui, 1345 para.
+13. Current ICJ Judge Cançado Trindade even has the habit of appending lengthy individual, and often dissenting opinions to ICJ judgments, in which he criticizes the majority for taking the interests of the international community, humanity, or justice insufficiently into account (see, e.g., ICJ, Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
+Serbia), Dissenting opinion of Judge Cançado Trindade, para.
 2: 'I thus present with the utmost care the foundations of my own entirely dissenting position [...] guided above all by the ultimate goal of precisely the realization of justice').
 In fact, many international lawyers have embarked on a reformist project to give the interests of the international community a more prominent place in the current legal system.
-M tension within this definition, namely between 'consensus' and the negative qualification of 'the free disposition of states', the latter referring to the hallowed principle of consent as the basis of international legal obligation.
-Somehow, an international consensus could crystallize regarding the protection of certain values, even if some individual states do not consent.
-In the dominant positivist paradigm of international law, this approach is problematic as it appears to posit that individual state consent could be overridden by an international consensus of which the precise source remains elusive, and which, in essence, is of a natural law character.
+M Koskenniemi, 'International Law in a Post-Realist Era', (1995) 16 Austr YB Int'l L 1, 1 ('our discipline has implied a program for reforming the present international structures, perhaps to reflect better the "interests of the world community").
+Note that a journal is also named after it: International Community Law Review.

-These natural law roots of an 'international community' hark back to international lawyers such as Suarez, Grotius, Vattel, and Lauterpacht, who assumed the existence of an 'international society' with a 'general interest'.
-Their problems with natural law are wellknown: universal morality is subjective, and can enable powerful states to articulate a particularist view of it, while downplaying the potential conflict between conceptions of natural law held by different actors.
-78 Grotius himself, for instance, opened his Mare Liberum with a vehement critique of the great maritime nations of the era, Spain and Portugal - whose hold on the oceans had to be broken to advance the maritime interests of the Dutch United Province - on the ground that they mistook their particularist justice conceptions for universal justice.79 Invoking humanity or objective justice may just be a front for furthering one's own
+Lauterpacht, who assumed the existence of an 'international society' with a 'general interest'.
+Their problems with natural law are well-known: universal morality is subjective and can enable powerful states to articulate a particularist view of it while downplaying the potential conflict between conceptions of natural law held by different actors.
+Grotius himself, for instance, opened his Mare Liberum with a vehement critique of the great maritime nations of the era, Spain and Portugal - whose hold on the oceans had to be broken to advance the maritime interests of the Dutch United Province - on the ground that they mistook their particularist justice conceptions for universal justice.
+Invoking humanity or objective justice may just be a front for furthering one's own subjective preferences and